Xu Wenli: Current status

 2010: Successfully participated in the nomination of Liu Xiaobo for the Nobel Peace Prize.

 March 2010: Started launching the around-the-world torch relay titled "Towards A Republic.
 Passing the Torch.
 In Remembrance of the Founding of the Country from the Xinhai Revolution."

 6 June 2011: Re-elected as the chairman of the National Joint Headquarters of the China Democracy Party at its Second Overseas Representatives Assembly.

-2013, at age 70, Xu retired from Brown University.
+In 2013, at age 70, Xu retired from Brown University.
 On 9 July, Xu voluntarily resigned from the chairman position at the China Democracy Party's Joint Headquarters.